LincoleJ/tropical_cyclone_svi/README.md

-# Long-Term Social Vulnerability Changes After Tropical Cyclones in the United States
+# Long-Term Social Vulnerability Changes After Tropical Cyclones in Contiguous U.S.

 This is the data repository for publicly available code and data to conduct analyses in the paper titled "Long-Term Social Vulnerability Changes After Tropical Cyclones in the United States."